bertomartin/css-guidelines-1/README.md

         color: #03F;
     }

+### Layout rules ###

-Layout rules: The sections of a page holding one or more modules together.
+The sections of a page holding one or more modules together.
 A layout style has only a single selector.
 This can be an ID for the general parts of the layout like footer, content, sidebar and footer.
 Other layout rules are prefixed with "l-":

     /* fluid layout */
     #content {